0-5788719150923125/vtx/examples/training/README.md

 3. Download the "GPT-Neo 125M" model, and save it to data/models.
 4. Attach a LoRA adapter (toe) to the model, and begin running inference (chatting) with [The Source](https://src.eco).

-If this works, you are ready to proceed.
-You can bring down the project in this way:
+If you have reached this step, you are ready to proceed.
+You may now bring down the project:

 1. `Ctrl+Shift+P`
 2. `Tasks: Run Task`